TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 6. Product Report Tab.

 == Changelog ==
+= 5.13.0 ( 23.08.2022 ) =
+* Tweak - The plugin will now delete carts older than 365 days to ensure performance is not affected.
+* Tweak - Added a email type column in email templates database table.
+This will not result in any frontend changes for reminder email templates.
+* Tweak - Added hooks to change the sender and recipient email address for order recovery notifications.
+* Tweak - Added a hook to allow the site admin to change the cart recovery URL in reminder emails.
+* Tweak - Added hooks to modify the cart table in reminder emails.
+* Tweak - Performance improvements have been added in the action scheduler code run every 15 mins.
+* Tweak - Added a hook to change the URL the user is redirected to when unsubscribing from reminder emails.
+* Tweak - Updated the data tracked and sent from user sites for better data analysis and user behaviour.
+* Fix - From email address and user name is taken from WP Settings instead of plugin when WC template style headers are enabled.
+* Fix - WP Multisite installation compatibility.
+* Fix - An extra https:// was being added to cart recovery links in reminder emails occassionaly.
+* Fix - A fatal error was observed on rare occassions on the plugin dashboard.
+* Fix - A fatal error was observed on the Product Report tab.
+* Fix - Orphan record were being left by the plugin in the options table on uninstalling.

 = 5.12.0 ( 08.02.2022 ) =
 * Enhancement - Introduced 2 new webhooks that allows the admin to send cart abandonment and recovery data to delivery URLs.
 * Tweak - Introduced the ability to enable/disable GDPR consent.